rocky-linux/documentation/docs/guides/migrate2rocky.md

 ```

 Just, you know, adjust all the file paths and server domains or IP addresses as needed.

-!!!
-Note "note"
-    If you are using Xshell to connect to a remote server, you can simply use the `rz` command to select the script file to upload(`dnf  -y  install lrzsz`)

 ### The git way